Wanting to know on how to solve shared Mailbox showing as Mail User?. You are in the right place.

-Great, it shows user mailbox.
-We will convert the user mailbox to the shared mailbox.
+Great, it shows as a user mailbox.
+We will now convert the user mailbox to the shared mailbox.

 There are a couple of options to convert the user mailbox to the shared mailbox.
 The first option is using the portal and the second option is obviously PowerShell.

 - Go to “Microsoft 365 Admin Center“